spreadshirt/SpreadKit/INSTALLATION.md

 - QuartzCore.framework
 - libxml2.dylib

+7. Copy Resources
+Drag the file 'SpreadKitResources.bundle' in the project navigator under 'SpreadKit.xcodeproj/Products' to the 'Copy Bundle Resources' section.

 7. Import SpreadKit
 Wherever you want to use SpreadKit, or in your Prefix Header, '#import <SpreadKit/SpreadKit.h>'.
 If everything builds fine after that, you're good to go!